-Merge tags are used to populate personalized or dynamic content in your campaigns, Signup Forms & Response Emails, and autoresponders.
+Merge tags are used to populate personalized or dynamic content in your campaigns, Signup Forms & Response Emails, and automation workflows.
 MailChimp automatically generates merge tags whenever new fields are added to a list in your account, allowing you to pull subscriber information into your campaigns.
 We also provide a default set of system merge tags that are used to pull in account and list information, populate RSS content, add social media information along with many other options.
 Below we walk you through how to use or edit merge tags and show you where they are located in your account.
 Take a look at this article for a full list of all available merge tags.

 When you design your campaign in MailChimp you can use the merge tag drop down on the editor toolbar to easily add tags to your content.
 Just place your cursor in your content where you want to insert your merge tag and choose your merge tag from the menu.
 We'll add it to your content for you so you never have to worry about mistyping a merge tag.